opconWizard/opcon-docs/docs/job-types/windows.md

 jobs.

-- If a job uses this feature, the value in the E.C.O.F. supersedes the job\'s standard termination value.
+- If a job uses this feature, the value in the E.C.O.F. supersedes the job's standard termination value.
 - Upon termination, the job produces the E.C.O.F.
-The MSLSAM reads the E.C.O.F. and compares the value in the file to the Failure Criteria (refer to below) to determine the job\'s final status.
+The MSLSAM reads the E.C.O.F. and compares the value in the file to the Failure Criteria (refer to below) to determine the job's final status.
 Refer to [Microsoft LSAM Configuration and     Operation](https://help.smatechnologies.com/opcon/agents/windows/latest/Files/Agents/Microsoft/Configuration-and-Operation.md) in the **Microsoft LSAM** online help.